deusdat/travesedo/README.md

 ## Exception Handling
 Errors like 404, or 500 are returned as maps.
 The driver does not throw exceptions.
 You should check the result's :error to see if everything was fine.

+## Attempt at Idiomatic Clojure.
+The input and top level attributes of the response keys follow idomatic, lowercase names.
+For example, ArangoDB returns "isSystem" when working with collection meta data as part of its root document.
+The driver will convert this to :is-system.
+The driver will not convert

 ## License

 Copyright © 2014 DeusDat Solutions.